AV-98-Ingram/LeetCodeSolutions/October/Readme.md

                      input = 1 -> ~(b0 ^ b1)                      input = 1 -> b0
 		  := (~input & b0) | (input & ~(b0 ^ b1))      := (~input ^ b1) | (input & b0)
 ```
-- in addition, this operator should be associative (no time for proof though it should be). the proof is to show that `n op m op n = n op n op m`
+- in addition, this operator should be associative and communitive (no time for proof though it should be). the proof is to show that `n op m op n = n op n op m`

+**139-Word_break**
+- DP and optimization with a map from last character to words in the given dictionary
+- see code comment for detail

+**140-Word_break_II**
+- same idea as 139-Word_break

 **210-Course_schedule_II**
 - I wrote a fix-point like solution which essentially is the BFS topological sorting but less concise.